jasonw0416/shopify_challenge/README.md

 ![Screenshot](/Images/readme_image.png?)

-Make sure to fill in all of the fields (Title, Price, Description).
+Make sure to fill in all of the fields (Title, Price, Stock, Description).
 If you don't fill in any of these fields, you will get alerted that you need to meet the requirements.

 You cannot create an item with the same title.
 If you try to do so, you will get an alert.